progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- When you run `git commit`, it creates the commit object, specifying the parent of that commit object to be whatever SHA-1 value the reference in HEAD points to. -->

 Możesz również ręcznie zmodyfikować ten plik, ale bezpieczniej będzie użyć komendy `symbilic-ref`.
-Możesz odczytać wartość która jest w HEAD przy jej popmocy:
+Możesz odczytać wartość która jest w HEAD przy jej pomocy:

 <!-- You can also manually edit this file, but again a safer command exists to do so: `symbolic-ref`.
 You can read the value of your HEAD via this command: -->